Yeongjo of Joseon: Death

+Yeongjo had lived with poor health for much of his life, and was even infected with parasitic worms.
+Because of this, he took many precautions to stay healthy, which some speculate may have contributed to his death at a relatively old age.

 Fourteen years after Crown Prince Sado's death, his son and Yeongjo's grandson, Yi San (posthumously King Jeongjo), became King.
 The early part of the new King's years were marked by political intrigues and fear of court officials who were afraid that he would seek revenge on them for petitioning the punishment that caused the death of his father, Crown Prince Sado.